orust-org/orust-OS/README.md

 This is my version of Philipp Oppermann's "BlogOS".
 It's a baremetal operating system that can boot off of a USB stick on any BIOS-compatible machine, which is pretty amazing.
 I'm going to be running the OS using QEMU instead of booting a physical machine.
 Just to keep things simple.
 If you have questions, open an issue.
 ##### <a href="https://github.com/Blindspot22">Enow Scott</a>

-## How to Install and Use it.
+## How to Install and Use.
-Visit the [Installation Manual](https://github.com/Blindspot22/orust) for guidance on how to Install and use Orust
+Visit the [Installation Manual](https://github.com/Blindspot22/orust/blob/main/Installation-Manual.md) for guidance on how to Install and use Orust

 ## Where is the code?